smarc-project/smarc_msgs/README.rst

 It should be noted that the interface defined here might only be a subset of the full interface on the vehicle ROS system.
 Reasons for adding more (non-standard) interfaces might be differentiated actuators, which can not be shared across vehicles, or that some vehicle provides more sensors or other sources of information.

+The general philosophy of this document is that we need to test out interfaces on at least one vehicle before proposing to integrate them in  this standard interface.
+If a new interface is needed, and has been tested, open a `pull request <https://github.com/smarc-project/smarc_msgs/compare>`_ with the proposed changes!

 Preliminaries
 =============